ertis-research/grafana-panel-what-if/README.md

 Now you have the ability to write the formulas that will define the calculation.
 This configuration is divided into two parts: one corresponding to the iterations performed during the calculation’s execution, and the other to the representation of the final result within the tool.

 _Iterations_
+- **Target Tags:** You can now define a list of tags to be modified during the calculation.
+Each entry in this list includes:
   - **Initial tag**: The name of the tag to which the calculated value will be added recursively until the stopping condition is met.
 It must correspond to the name of a tag in the associated model.
 Since this is not verified, if the tag does not exist, its value will be undefined, and the calculation will fail.
   - **Calculation**: Defines how the calculated value will be added to the tag's last value.
 This can be by adding (+), subtracting (-), multiplying (*), or dividing (/).
   - **Value to consider**: Formula (JavaScript code) that must return a number.
 This is the formula used to obtain the calculated value that will be added recursively to the tag's initial value.
 This formula runs on the initial data (preprocessed or unprocessed, as specified) and retains its value throughout the rest of the execution.
+  - **Show on the plot:** A boolean toggle to determine if the changes to this specific tag should be represented in the comparative graph.
 - **Execute until**: Formula (JavaScript code) that must return a boolean.
 This is the formula used to determine the stopping condition of the calculation.
 This formula is executed in each iteration after receiving the model's result with the modified data.

 _Final result_